jbcodeforce/aws-studies/docs/data/index.md

 Could not be disabled, and automatic is up to 35 days retention.

 It is possible to clone an existing Aurora DB, which is fast and cost-effective.
 For example to create a 'Staging' DB from production one.

+We can share snapshot with other AWS accounts.

 ### Code examples